aliavalera/aliavalera.github.io/essays/finalproject.md

   </div>
 </div>

+## Overview
+*The problem*:  Most students often have valuable skills—academic, creative, or practical—but there is no easy, structured way to share them.
+At the same time, students miss opportunities to learn useful real-world skills from their peers in a collaborative, low-pressure environment.

+*The solution*:  SkillSwap is an application that allows students to exchange skills with one another through a structured, community-driven platform.
+Instead of focusing only on academic tutoring, SkillSwap expands into all types of knowledge sharing.
+Students can teach skills they are confident in and request help in areas they want to improve, creating a balanced ecosystem of peer-to-peer learning.

 ## Approach
 To use SkillSwap, a student must log in and create a profile.
 In their profile, they list:

 •         Skills they can teach (e.g., surfing, video editing, guitar, coding)

 •         Skills they want to learn

 •         Availability for meetups (in-person or virtual)

 •         A short bio and optional profile photo

 Each student becomes both a mentor and learner, depending on the skill.

 Another section of the site organizes skills into categories (e.g., Academics, Arts, Technology, Life Skills).
 Within each category:

 •         Users can browse available “mentors” and “learners”

 •         Each skill listing shows who is offering help and who is requesting it

 A student can create a Skill Session, which includes:

 •         The skill/topic (e.g., “Intro to Crocheting” or “Basic guitar chords”)

 •         Type of session (teaching or collaborative)

 •         Time and location (or virtual link)

 •         Number of participants allowed

 This session generates notifications to relevant users who either:

 •         Want to learn that skill, or

 •         Have listed that skill as something they can teach

 Users can respond by joining the session.

 There is also a calendar system that displays all upcoming sessions, along with participant lists.

 There are two main styles of use for SkillSwap: